-Being an outdoorsman comes with great responsibility; not only to the game we pursue or the ground we walk on but also to those around us walking on that very same ground – on our public land.
+Being an outdoorsman comes with great responsibility.
+Not only to the game we pursue or the ground we walk on but also to those around us walking on that very same ground – on our public land.

 As an outdoorsman, it’s easy to get caught up in your own hunt.
-We spend hours, days, weeks, months and sometimes years preparing to be successful.
+We spend hours, days, weeks, months, and sometimes years preparing to be successful.
 Therefore, when that hunt is interrupted by someone else, it’s easy to be disgruntled and act impulsively.
-I have seen this first hand on public land, either from the group I’m with, or others we encounter in the woods or on the road.
+I have seen this firsthand on public land, either from the group I’m with, or others we encounter in the woods or on the road.
 It’s frustrating to watch.

-As hunters, we pay to maintain the land, the life within it and the roads and trails through it.
-So why don’t we seem to maintain our relationships with those around us who also have a right to that land?
+As hunters, we pay to maintain the land, the life within it, and the roads and trails through it.
+So why don’t we maintain our relationships with those around us who also have a right to that land?
 I am a firm believer that if we are to preserve centuries worth of tradition in the outdoors, we have to become a single fighting force and respect those who share the same passions and may end up side by side with us in the woods.

 I have seen the bad.
-I have seen the people who become territorial and question your right to public land or an area frequented by “regulars.”
+I have seen people become territorial and question your right to public land or an area frequented by “regulars.”
 I have seen and heard the frustration in the voice of a disgruntled hunter while they tried to convince me that I don’t belong in that area and have no business being in their space.
 I have been annoyed and walked away to keep my distance and avoid conflict.

 However, I have also seen the good.
 I have seen the hunters at the local bar congratulating someone on their recent trophy buck or wall-mounter walleye.
 I have heard people offer help to a lone hunter or group in need of an extra set of hands.
 I have seen a gravel road in the middle of the woods packed with two lanes of parked trucks and a crowd of hunters congratulating one man on his recently harvested black bear, passing around cold brews and toasting to a successful day in the woods.